Smartitect/dataprep/README.md

 """)
 ```

+Opted to using a weird mix of techniques to get what I needed:
+- Used **dataFlow.drop_nulls** to filter down to the rows that I wanted to quarantine;
+- Used **dataFlow.assert_value** and then a **dataFlow.filter(col(columnToCheck).is_error())** to filter out these rows.

+There is a real risk here that there will be a logical mismatch between these two techniques such that rows are duplicated or missed altogether.
+Hence thew following idea...

 ## 3 - Branched filtering
 It would be great to send the rows are are filtered to a new data flow to make it more elegant to quarantine rows.
-This would avoid the need to write two sets of statements above to filter the rows with "too many columns" from the first class A dataset and then re-direct the rows with "too many columns" into a quarantined dataflow for future processing.
+This would avoid the need to write two sets of statements : first set to first set to filter out offending rows to create the clean "A" class  dataflow and then a second set of statements to capture the offending rows into a quarantined "B" class dataflow for seperate cleaning / fixing (with the iea of pushing them back through the "A" class process once this has been achived).

 ## 4 - Fuzzy grouping not quite doing the job?
 Surprised that fuzzy grouping didn't do a better job with both the MSTA and TITLE columns of data.

-## 5 - Some kind of branch variation of filter?
-It would be really useful to run a variant of the filter function where some the rows of data thare are filtered out are sent to a new data flow that you could name.
-This would allow you to easily "quarantine" rows of data and avoid rows of data being missed?
+Are there other settings I could experiment, or are there ways to train the model over time based on our specific domain?

-## 6 - Join - better documentation and perhaps control over how the "join" function is actually working?
+## 5 - Join - better documentation and perhaps control over how the "join" function is actually working?
 Is it performing a inner or outer join?
 Can we control this?
-For example, it would have be good to only join records from PEOPLE where there are matching records from MEMBERS?
+For example, it would have be good to only join records from MEMBERS where there are matching records from PEOPLE, given that PEOPLE is the core record, and we have quarantined some of the original PEOPLE records.
+So logically, there should be "orphaned" MEMBERS records.

-## 7 - Statistics from the join process?
+## 6 - Statistics from the join process?
 It would be good to get some feedback from the join process in terms of what it has been able to achieve in creating a successful join.

-## 8 - Canonical mapping
+## 7 - Canonical mapping
 No functionality exists to automate this task.
 Could machine learning be used to analyse the target canonical form and suggest how the source could be mapped?
 This would be really useful for trying to re-train existing models for example, as well as our specific use case here.

-## 9 - Use of assert
+## 8 - Use of assert
 This would be a killer capability if you could:
-- Assert based on matching to a regular expressions (this is supported elsewhere natively such as filtering columns, could it be added here?)
+- Assert based on matching to a regular expressions (this is supported elsewhere natively such as filtering columns, could it be added here?);
-- Assert based on comparing two columns in the data set (again, this is allowed in other functions such as new , so could it be added here?)
+- Assert based on comparing two columns in the data set (again, this is allowed in other functions such as new , so could it be added here?);
 The net result of the above, is that you would not need to add extra data quality columns.
 Instead, you could build up layers of meta data and then write some simple filters based on that meta data to filter out the rows that have assert related errors against them.

-## 10 - More sophisticated filtering based on assert
+## 9 - More sophisticated filtering based on assert
-Some kind of more sophisticated report that would generate a series of data flows from a source data flow based on the assert codes on the named columns?
+Some kind of more sophisticated report that would generate a series of data flows from a source data flow that has had a series of **assert_value** statements applied to it?
 This would be a great way of building up layers of errors based on applying assertions and then generating some kind of data structures at the end that be:
 - Fed into downstream processing
 - Have more sophisticated logic applied to them in order to clean them up